cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 2. Instead of calculating the daily return for the opening price as in the preceding exercise, which is the usual practice, calculate a daily return as the difference of the closing price minus the opening price (of the same day) as a percentage of the opening price.
 Perform a similar analysis and compare the results.

-3. The opening price on a particular day is not the same as the closing the day before.
+3. The opening price on a particular day is not the same as the closing price the day before.
 As a rule, is it higher or lower?
 Or there is no clear rule?
 How big can be the difference of the opening price tomorrow minus the closing price today, as a percentage of the closing price today?